-Not all traffic accidents are limited to only injuring the people in vehicles.
+Not all traffic accidents are limited to only injuring people in vehicles.
 The Insurance Institute for Highway Safety estimates that pedestrian fatalities represent about half of the deaths of car occupant fatalities in traffic accidents.
 Pedestrian accidents are uniquely devastating because pedestrians have no safety equipment to protect them from the damage that a 3,000-pound vehicle can do upon impact.

 At Derek L. Hall, PC, our pedestrian accident lawyer work to hold negligent motorists responsible for their actions while helping victims pursue full and fair compensation for their injuries.
 We fight relentlessly to help get injured pedestrians the medical care and time they need to recover and get their lives back on track.

 The Jackson pedestrian accident lawyers at Derek L. Hall, PC have over 25 years of experience and a successful track record of helping victims just like you.
 We will protect your legal rights and aggressively fight to achieve your desired results.